bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 #### StarC Identity

 The name StarC is obviously inspired by the Connection Machine's `C*` language.
 I got the [starc-lang.org](https://starc-lang.org/) domain for cheap, and it's generally _good enough_.
-The _real_ inspiration was me going to a Yakitori place on 8th and Clement in SF, right across the street from the Star of the Sea Catholic church.
+The _real_ inspiration was me going to a Yakitori place on 8th and Clement in SF, right across the street from the Star of the Sea church.
 Inside, there's a [shrine to the first millennial saint](https://starparish.com/getting-to-know-carlo-acutis/), the patron saint of programmers.
-I have 'programmers' and a concept of 'sailors navigating a vast binary sea - the hypercube matrix' all in one concept.
+I have 'programmers' and a concept of 'sailors navigating the vast binary sea of a hypercube matrix' all in one concept.
 You can't turn down that kind of associative relationship.
+Cray has Chapel, I have a church.

-Hell, that's awesome; I can do some cool Catholic iconography, _or_ nautical imagery for the visual design of this language.
+It's too good to ignore.
+I can do some cool Catholic iconography, _or_ nautical imagery for the visual design of this language.
 I settled on a nautical star for the logo because of the relationship between sailors and the Star of the Sea church.
-With extra gradients in the line art because I'm going for early 90s maximalism.
-The O'Reilly book should have a seahorse on the cover, because that's how the Catholic iconography extends to the animal world.
+With extra gradients in the art because I'm going for early 90s maximalism.
+The O'Reilly book should have a seahorse on the cover, because that's how that specific Catholic iconography extends to the animal world.

 #### Get StarC